awsdocs/amazon-efs-user-guide/doc_source/auth-and-access-control.md

 + **AWS account root user** – When you sign up for AWS, you provide an email address and password that is associated with your AWS account\.
 This is your *AWS account root user*\.
 Its credentials provide complete access to all of your AWS resources\.
 **Important**
 For security reasons, we recommend that you use the root user only to create an *administrator*, which is an *IAM user* with full permissions to your AWS account\.
 You can then use this administrator user to create other IAM users and roles with limited permissions\.
 For more information, see [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users) and [Creating an Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
 + **IAM user** – An [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) is simply an identity within your AWS account that has specific custom permissions \(for example, permissions to create a file system in Amazon EFS\)\.
-You can use an IAM user name and password to sign in to secure AWS webpages like the [AWS Management Console](https://console.aws.amazon.com/), [AWS Discussion Forums](https://forums.aws.amazon.com/), or the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.
+You can use an IAM user name and password to sign in to secure AWS web pages like the [AWS Management Console](https://console.aws.amazon.com/), [AWS Discussion Forums](https://forums.aws.amazon.com/), or the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.